gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 You can think of the git commands as commands to manipulate this DAG.
 Each node in the graph represents a commit and each commit has one or more parents.
-In turn each commit represents a change (or “patch”) to the contents of your repository.
+In turn, each commit represents a change (or “patch”) to the contents of your repository.

 ## Branches are pointers to commits

-We can refer to the commits in a graph by their “hash”, each node in a git repository have a unique “hash”, no two commits can ever have the same one.
-But using hashes would be very inconvenient, so instead we usually use “branches” to refer to commits.
+We can refer to the commits in a graph by their “hash”, each node in a git repository has a unique “hash”, no two commits can ever have the same one.
+But using hashes would be very inconvenient, so we use “branches” to refer to commits instead.

 Let's see this in action with an example.
 Let's initialize an empty repository and create a couple of commits.